COVID-19 FAQs: Infection Risk and Prevention

 A: The CDC and the WHO now recognize that COVID-19 is an airborne threat, meaning that the virus can be transmitted by inhaling very fine respiratory droplets as well as aerosolized particles.
 Data shows that virus particles can linger in the air up to 3 hours.
-However, experts are divided on how common airborne transmission is and agree that person to person contact, mainly from respiratory droplets when an infected person sneezes, cough and talks, is the primary way the virus spreads.
+However, experts are divided on how common airborne transmission is and agree that person to person contact, mainly from respiratory droplets when an infected person sneezes, cough and talks is the primary way the virus spreads.
 Infection occurs when people inhale infected droplets or these droplets land in a person’s mouth, nose or eyes.
 The risk of exposure to infected droplets is much higher when people are in close contact, hence why keeping at least 6 feet or more space between others is so important.

-The virus can also be transmitted through surfaces – but the risk is much lower, accounting for about 6% of cases.
+The virus can also be transmitted through surfaces – but the risk is much lower, and account for less than 6% of cases.

-All in all, experts agree that infection risk is much higher indoors than outdoors – virus droplets dissolve more easily in fresh air.
+All in all, experts agree infection risk is much higher indoors than outdoors – virus droplets dissolve more easily in fresh air.
 Wearing a mask, even if you’re fully vaccinated, may give you an added layer of protection in crowded, indoor settings.